wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 - Unhandled reasons: Script fails to detect a known failure scenario

 Since the monitor will run every few seconds or minutes anyway, the script does not attempt to recover from any errors, including HTTP 4xx errors, and will mark the node `Down`.
 This is because a 4xx error is returned if a brand new token is generated and used immediately, prior to cluster replication.

+Under normal behavior, there should never be more than 2 tokens at a time in the token file, but if the token lifetime is less than `BUFFER_TIME`, the token file will fill with multiple tokens.
+This scenario isn't harmful as it has virtually zero chance to fill the disk, and because the script will still automatically find the oldest valid token delete expired tokens, but it is worth noting for troubleshooting purposes.

 ## About
 The monitor has been tested on the following versions: